We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Sugar, processed fats, preservatives, and alcohol can all contribute to oxidative stress.
 Keep this in mind if you’re looking to stop your hair from falling out.

 Many women experience dehydration, fatigue, stress, and falling estrogen levels as their body adjusts to life after pregnancy.
-This causes increased sensitivity in hair follicles, which can lead to a period of increased hair loss.
+These factors can lead to increased hair shedding.
 Some of this hair loss is often related to the stress and exhaustion of having a baby.
 This condition is temporary and should resolve within a year after the pregnancy has ended.

 Chemotherapy works by attacking cancer cells in your body.
 As a side effect, chemotherapy kills the cells that make your hair grow.
-Hair usually begins falling out within two to four weeks after treatment.
+Hair usually begins falling out within 2 to 4 weeks after treatment.

 Some people choose to prepare for this side effect by shaving their hair off before treatment starts.
 Many people are more comfortable with this choice.
 But not everyone who undergoes chemotherapy will lose all of their hair as a result.
 Sometimes hair simply thins out or recedes.